ladiscool/roblox-username-gen/README.md

 1. **Download this repository**:

-After Downloading, Unzip the folder.
+- After Downloading, Unzip the folder.

 2. **Building an executable**:

-You need to run the `compiler.sh` file to start the compiler and form an executable, after it is done you'll find `main.exe` or `main` as an application.
+- You need to run the `compiler.sh` file to start the compiler and form an executable, after it is done you'll find `main.exe` or `main` as an application.

+3. **Proxies**:

+- For proxies, you'll need HTTP/s proxies, fill up proxies.txt with your proxies and you're done.

+4. **Usernames**:

+- The usernames generated are saved in the cogs folder.

-3. **Running**:
+4. **Running**:

-Usually the compiler auto starts it at first time, but you can open the `main.exe` or do `./main` for linux users.
+- Usually the compiler auto starts it at first time, but you can open the `main.exe` or do `./main` for linux users.

 ## Credits 🥇